nazmus-saqueeb-ashrafi/nazmus-rainier/readme.md

 - added a script to add admin user using 'npm data:import'

-# Commit 3: Register and login func added in backend
+# Commit 3: Register and login routes added

 - Routes and controllers created to create patients
 - Routes and controllers created to login patients and admin